zicat/tributary/doc/user_guide.md

 When the record is sent to the Tributary service, the source is responsible for writing the data to the channel and ack the client.
-The sinks pull the records from the channel based on their respective GroupOffsets.
-When the external system successfully stores these records, it submits the GroupOffset, which is the end-to-end reliability flow design of Tributary.
+The sinks pull the records from the channel based on their respective offsets.
+When the external system successfully stores these records, it submits the Offset, which is the end-to-end reliability flow design of Tributary.

 ### Recoverability